 Addressing the City’s Biggest Public Health Challenges

 Indianapolis ranks near the bottom of almost every measure of public health and healthy living.
-Two primary root causes of our city’s poor health outcomes are tobacco use and opioid abuse, as evidenced by a smoking rate that is among the highest of the nation’s 30 largest cities and the city’s 243 drug overdose fatalities in 2014.
-Statewide, more than 11,000 people die each year from tobacco and more than 1,100 died in 2014 due to drug poisoning.
+Two primary root causes of our city’s poor health outcomes are tobacco use and opioid abuse, as evidenced by a smoking rate that is among the highest of the nation’s 30 largest cities and the city’s 253 drug overdose fatalities in 2015.
+Statewide, more than 11,000 people die each year from tobacco and more than 1,200 died in 2015 due to drug overdose.
 The economic impact on Indiana is also devastating.
 The annual economic burden in Indiana from tobacco is $6.8 billion.
 In 2014, drug overdose fatalities in our state resulted in $1.4 billion in medical costs and lost lifetime earnings.

 Good health is a necessary condition for success in life, and is integrally linked to the ability of children and adults to thrive in school and in the workplace.
 Indianapolis cannot reach its full potential while its people experience the debilitating effects of significant public health challenges.

-To this end, we have established two primary goals in our Health focus area: to reduce the rate of tobacco use, and to reduce the rates of prescription drug and heroin abuse.
+To this end, we have established two primary goals in our Health focus area: to reduce the rate of tobacco use, and to reduce the rates of prescription drug abuse and heroin use.
 Learn more about our strategies below, or contact us for more information.

 Tobacco has long been understood to be an underlying cause of cancer and other illnesses.
 We’ve identified four strategies to help us reach our goal of an overall reduction in tobacco use in Indianapolis: